clvLabs/batukeitor/README.md

 ![screenshot](resources/img/screenshot-main.png)

-See it working at https://clvlabs.github.io/batukeitor-demo/
+See it _in action_ at https://clvlabs.github.io/batukeitor-demo/

 ## User interface